joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-04-11-spam-attack.md

 date: 2020/04/11
 ---

->A post can accumulate spam comments, and each spam comment can accumulate spam comments.
+>**Question**: A post can accumulate spam comments, and each spam comment can accumulate spam comments.
 If each open reply thread accumulates spam at a rate of $1$ reply per day, then what is the expected number of spam posts by the end of a three day weekend?

 <!--more-->